mesmacosta/hive-table-metadata-generator/README.md

 # hive-table-metadata-generator

-Generating metadata for the Hive metastore
 To test some Hive capabilities, it’s good to have a good number of tables with different complex column types inside the Hive metastore.
+This script generates random metadata for the Hive metastore.

 # Activate your virtualenv if it’s not up
 source ./env/bin/activate